openmaptiles/openmaptiles/README.md

 ```

 You can execute the following manual steps (for better understanding)
-or use the provided `quickstart.sh` script.
+or use the provided `quickstart.sh` script to automatically download and import given area.
+If area is not given, albania will be imported.

 ```
-./quickstart.sh
+./quickstart.sh <area>
 ```

 ### Prepare the Database